pirx42/CodeSubWars/readme.md

 ------------------
-The archive contains the following file structure (only important files/folders are described): root
+The archive contains the following file structure (only important files/folders are described):
+- root
-  +-CodeSubWars.exe   The main executable.
+  - CodeSubWars.exe   The main executable.
-  +-changes.md        The detailed list of changes.
+  - changes.md        The detailed list of changes.
-  +-preferences.cfg   The current stored preferences.
+  - preferences.cfg   The current stored preferences.
-  +-readme.md         This file.
+  - readme.md         This file.
-  +-doc
+  - doc
-    +-Manual.pdf      The common description of the codesubwars environment.
+    - Manual.pdf      The common description of the codesubwars environment.
-    +-html
+    - html
-      +-index.html    The main entry point for the html based reference documentation.
+      - index.html    The main entry point for the html based reference documentation.
-  +-plugins           Qt plugins
+  - plugins           Qt plugins
-  +-pylib             The python library main folder containing useful common python
-                      code for implementing submarines.
+  - pylib             The python library main folder containing useful common python code for implementing submarines.
-  +-submarines        This folder contains available subarmines that can be loaded on
-                      start of a battle.
+  - submarines        This folder contains available subarmines that can be loaded on start of a battle.